 After growing up in extreme poverty in New Orleans, Louis Armstrong broke down racial barriers and became a huge mainstream star at a time when this was unusual for African Americans.

 He was arguably the first major soloist in jazz, and – with his rhythmically sophisticated, operatic style – remains the greatest according to many.

 Whilst primarily a jazz trumpet player, he also helped popularise scat singing, and his gravelly voice was later heard on hits like ‘What a Wonderful World’.

 But, at least amongst jazz musicians, he is most revered for his brilliant trumpet playing, and particularly for the 1920s recordings with his Hot Fives and Hot Sevens, which helped to change jazz’s focus from collective improvisation to individual soloists,

 Essential Jazz Trumpet: The Complete Hot Fives and Hot Sevens Recordings (Louis Armstrong)

 This 1920s material contains classic tracks like ‘Struttin’ With Some Barbecue’, ‘Potato Head Blues’ (which made our list of most famous Louis Armstrong songs) and ‘Cornet Chop Suey’, which all feature incredible improvisations, and ‘West End Blues’, with its famous solo introduction.

-To hear Armstrong’s later work and vocal stylings, try Ella and Louis, with Ella Fitzgerald.
+To hear the jazz trumpeter’s later work and vocal stylings, try Ella and Louis, with Ella Fitzgerald.